Moosa-Hassan/Big_Data/readme.md

 We are committed to reproducibility.

-We provide a compilation script that is `scripts/compile.py`. when run it, it can compile all the compressors.
+We provide a compilation script that is `scripts/compile.py`.
+When run it, it can compile all the compressors.

-We also provide a run script that is `scripts/run.py`, when run it, it can compress a dataset using all the compressors.
+We also provide a run script that is `scripts/run.py`.
+When run it, it can compress a dataset using all the compressors.
 All results is saved in `scripts/results/`.

 ```bash
 cd scripts/